jimp93/dsc-phase-1-project/README.md

 This analysis leads to three recommendations for Microsoft Studio to make succesful movies, on the general timing of releases, the type of high budget movies it should make and what type of lower budget movies it should focus on

+**General Timing**

-* **General Timing** - The first movies should be released until the world's top 10 markets have fully reopened from lockdown - subject to the pandemic
+* The first movies should be released when the world's top 10 markets have reopened from lockdown - subject to the pandemic

 **High Budget**

-* **Genre** - The studio's high budget movies should be in the Adventure/Sci-Fi/Action genre
+* The studio's high budget movies should be in the Adventure/Sci-Fi/Action genre
 * They should have a budget of between 150 and 250 million dollars
 * The studio should target Mark Ruffalo and/or Bryce Dallas Howard as lead actors
 * It should target Joss Whedon as director and writer, or JJ Abrams as director